jcbrognez/jcbrognez/README.md

 I am a Junior Web Developer actually working and learning [@Becode](https://becode.org/) in Charleroi, Belgium.

-I am mainly confortable in web design and front-end development and I seek to link photography to its main contemporary media ; the internet.
+I am mainly confortable in web design and front-end development.
+As a photographer I seek to link photography to its main contemporary media ; the internet.
-As a photographer I also work on personal art works in which I search and develop altered realities.
+I also work on personal art works in which I search and develop altered realities.
 I mostly like to develop projects and make them a reality.